basil08/jekyll-now/_posts/2020-10-07-stuck-by-fandom-for-the-first-time-in-my-life.md

 <!-- Reason for disbandment.    -->

 <!-- Bella union and into the future   -->
 The band members chose their paths relatively independent of each others.
 Simon Raymonde found his own music label [Bella Union Records][bella].
 Elizabeth has lent her voice to various artist productions, most notable among them is perhaps on [Teardrop][teardrop] on Massive Attack's Mezzanine album.
-Robin recorded his solo album, _Imperial_ with Harold Budd, which went on to become the film score of Gregg Araki's [_Mysterious Skin_][mysticskin].
+Robin recorded his solo album, _Imperial_ with Harold Budd, which went on to become the film score of Gregg Araki's _Mysterious Skin_.

 ## Get what Cocteau Twins really are (and what they are not):
 {% include image.html url="/assets/images/twins-7.jpg" description="(l-r): Robin Guthrie, Simon Raymonde and Elizabeth Fraser, pictured in 1983, a year before their signature album, Treasure.
 Source: Google Images" %}

 **The soundscapes matter.
-Not the lyric** Liz uses her voice as an instrument which weaves that magnificent tapestry of acoustic grandeur alongside Robin Guthrie's guitar and Simon Raymonde's bass.
+Not the lyrics**.
+Liz uses her voice as an instrument which weaves that magnificent tapestry of acoustic grandeur alongside Robin Guthrie's guitar and Simon Raymonde's bass.
 It is _not conventional singing_ which one expects.

 The CT tracks are _not_ in any way singalongs.
-In fact the lyrics are so obscured, you can only ever hear the sounds in your head and heart but can never bring it to your mouth.
+In fact the lyrics are so obscured, you can only ever hear the sounds in your head and heart but can never hum it in the bathroom.

 CT tracks are not party music.
-They are really meant to be listened in solitary, perhaps with a companion (more on this later!) on a breezy afternoon with the sunrays obliquely filtering through the curtains.
+They are really meant to be listened in solitary, perhaps with a companion (more on this later!) on a breezy afternoon with the sun rays obliquely filtering through the curtains.

 The Cocteau Twins never supplied any lyric sheets with their records, save for the occasion of "Four Calendar Cafe" where Liz specifically wanted people to know the turbulence in her life and the failing marriage.